Zren/breeze-alphablack/ReadMe.md

 ![](https://i.imgur.com/TYxCBnc.jpg)

-v10 introduced an accompying widget to easily change the theme's accent color, panel opacity, or change the taskbar to look a bit more like Windows 10.
+v10 introduced an accompanying widget to easily change the theme's accent color, panel opacity, or change the taskbar to look a bit more like Windows 10.

 You can [download the widget here](https://store.kde.org/p/1237963/), or install it via the GUI: